sjl/stoat/docs/why.rst

   with Stoat).

 If you need some or all of these you then Stoat simply isn't for you.
-You should look at one of the many other Django CMS apps around.
+You should look at one of the `many other Django CMS apps`_ around.

+.. _many other Django CMS apps: http://code.djangoproject.com/wiki/CMSAppsComparison